synergycodes/ng-diagram/packages/ng-diagram/api-report/ng-diagram.api.md

 // @public
 export interface SnappingConfig {
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
     computeSnapForNodeDrag: (node: Node_2) => Size | null;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
     computeSnapForNodeSize: (node: Node_2) => Size | null;
-    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
     defaultDragSnap: Size;
-    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
     defaultResizeSnap: Size;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
     shouldSnapDragForNode: (node: Node_2) => boolean;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
     shouldSnapResizeForNode: (node: Node_2) => boolean;
 }